Advanced Clinical Training in Pain Management and Parkinson's Disease Available

 University Feinberg School of Medicine, Chicago, Illinois

 The Parkinson's Disease Pharmacotherapy Traineeship provides didactic and experiential training in the most current information concerning the etiology, recognition, assessment, and medication management of Parkinson's disease and other movement disorders through interaction with an interdisciplinary team caring for patients with these disorders.
-The psychological, emotional, and social supports required, cultural issues, and patient education needed for appropriate care also are addressed during the traineeship.

 With the intensive training provided through the Parkinson's Disease Pharmacotherapy Traineeship, pharmacists can greatly influence the appropriateness, effectiveness, and safety of pharmacotherapy in patients with Parkinson's disease and other movement disorders and improve the quality of life for patients with these conditions.